Posted on 07 May 2013 by Barone

 As a diehard fan of the original, I was at first resistant to the idea of a remake.
 Even when they’re good, it’s difficult to judge remakes on their own merits.
 I’ll do my best to refrain from comparing Alvarez’s film to Raimi’s classic here, but I fear that will be inevitable.
 Please, bear with me.

 The story is simple.
 A group of young people ventures to a desolate cabin, a la the 1981 film, where they find a mysterious book and unwittingly unleash a night of unholy terror upon themselves.
 This time around, though, our protagonists’ decision to isolate themselves in Bumfuck, Nowhere, is not without purpose.
-Mia (Jane Levy) has been struggling with heroin addiction, and her friends, led by her largely absentee brother David (Shiloh Fernandez), sequester themselves in the remote locale to stand by her as she tries to kick the habit cold turkey.
+Mia (Jane Levy) has been struggling with heroin addiction and detoxing from drugs, and her friends, led by her largely absentee brother David (Shiloh Fernandez), sequester themselves in the remote locale to stand by her as she tries to kick the habit cold turkey.

 The cabin used to be Mia and David’s family’s retreat but fell into disrepair over the years from lack of use.
 But in the time the siblings have been away, others have used the dwelling for their own nefarious ends, and the woods surrounding the cabin have become infested with ancient demons.
 Things go from creepy to absolutely terrifying when Eric (Lou Taylor Pucci) goes poking around in an ancient tome that he has no business messing around with.